junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — Introduced in House
 - 2017-05-23 — Referred to the House Committee on Veterans' Affairs.
 - 2017-05-23 — Referred to the Subcommittee on Health.
+- 2017-11-02 — Committee Consideration and Mark-up Session Held.
+- 2017-11-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-11-07 — Considered under suspension of the rules. (consideration: CR H8558-8560)
+- 2017-11-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2601.
+- 2017-11-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-07 — Mr. Bilirakis moved to suspend the rules and pass the bill, as amended.
+- 2017-11-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8559)
+- 2017-11-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8559)
+- 2017-11-07 — Placed on the Union Calendar, Calendar No. 291.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-395.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-395.